15M Finance logo

 15M Finance operates as an online loan marketplace specializing in short-term emergency financing.
 The company provides a platform where consumers can apply for payday loans and installment loans without leaving their homes, positioning itself as a convenient alternative to in-person lending.
 The business model involves collecting borrower information through an online application and facilitating matches with lenders willing to fund loans in the borrower's state.

-15M Finance targets consumers facing immediate cash needs between paychecks.
+15M Finance targets consumers facing short-term cash needs between paychecks.
 However, potential borrowers should recognize this is a marketplace broker, not a lender, meaning actual loan terms, APR, and fees are determined by partnering lenders.
 The lack of information about average APRs, fee structures, and repayment consequences is a notable gap.
 While the company claims soft checks won't harm credit, they acknowledge that missed payments can result in collection agency involvement and credit bureau reporting—a significant risk for emergency borrowers already under financial stress.

 Services & Features